Xilinx/Vitis-Tutorials/FAQs.md

 - [AI Engine Development](./AI_Engine_Development): Learn how to target, develop, and deploy advanced algorithms using a Versal AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.
 - [Hardware Acceleration](./Hardware_Acceleration): Learn how to use the Vitis to build, analyze, and optimize an accelerated algorithm developed in C++, OpenCL, and even low-level hardware description languages (HDLs) like Verilog and VHDL.
 - [Vitis Platform Creation](./Vitis_Platform_Creation): Learn how to develop a Vitis platform for your own board, or customize the platform on Xilinx demo boards.
-- [Developer Contributed](./Developer_Contributed): Developer contributed tutorials from inside and outside Xilinx.
+- [Developer Contributed](./Developer_Contributed): Developer contributed Vitis tutorials from inside and outside AMD.

 ## What is the release schedule of Vitis-Tutorials?